-The deferred gain relates to the group's share of the unrealised profit resulting from the sale of vessels to associated companies.
+The deferred gain relates to the group's share of the unrealised profit resulting from the sale of vessels to an associated company.
 The deferred gain will be amortised over the remaining useful life of the vessels against the share of results of associated companies in the profit and loss statement.